CONCERN: Joint Replacement Mobility Support

 Supporting balanced alignment during movement

-The goal is to support coordinated movement and reduce strain on the recovering joint.
+The goal is to support coordinated movement and reduce unnecessary strain on the recovering joint and surrounding areas.

 Physiotherapy